LangProc/langproc-2021-cw/readme.md

 2021/2022 Compilers Coursework
 ==============================

-There is a single assessed code deliverable, which is due on Friday 25 March 2022 at 23:59.
+There is a single assessed code deliverable, which is due on Tuesday 29 March 2022 at 23:59.
 This deliverable contains two components:

 - [*C-compiler*](c_compiler.md) (90%): a compiler from C to MIPS assembly.
 The source language is pre-processed C90.
 The target environment is Ubuntu 20.04, so the lab Ubuntu distribution, or equivalently an Ubuntu 20.04 VM as configured in the attached Vagrantfile.